markubiak/wallpaper-reddit/README.md

 - url.txt is the url of the current wallpaper
 - title.txt is the title of the current wallpaper (useful if you want to put the title into conky)
 - external.sh is a bash script that is run at the end of every execution of the script (Linux only).
 Any extra commands to deal with the wallpaper can be safely placed in this bash script.
 I personally have mine darken my xfce4-panel if the wallpaper is too bright at the top, and set the wallpaper as my SLiM/xscreensaver background.

-#Hacks for window managers that refuse to change wallpaper
-Some DEs will cache the wallpaper, which makes downloading a new one pointless, as the old one will simply be used.
-To get around this, one can utilize change the command to change the wallpaper to run a bash script.
-Edit ~/.config/wallpaper-reddit/wallpaper-reddit.conf and change the line to:

-  setcommand = bash /home/user/.wallpaper/setwallpaper.sh

-Then, create a bash script, ~/.wallpaper/setwallpaper.sh, and copy-paste the following into it (make sure to change the dirs to your username!)

-    #! /bin/bash
-    RAND=$RANDOM  #Creates a random int
-    cd /home/user/.wallpaper  #Navigate to the proper directory rm `ls | grep wallpaper[0-9]`  #Removes any old copied wallpaper files (to reduce clutter) cp wallpaper wallpaper$RAND  #Copies the wallpaper to the new file gsettings set org.gnome.desktop.background picture-uri file:///home/user/.wallpaper/wallpaper$RAND  #Sets the wallpaper to the new, uncached file

-Set the script as executable and everything should work!

-What this block of code does is generate a random int (0-32767) and copy the wallpaper to wallpaper(random int).
-This creates a new file that the WM has not cached before, forcing it to reload the wallpaper.
-Only a 1 in 2^16 chance of failure, good enough for me.
-The second line also makes sure any previous wallpapers get cleaned up